koost89/laravel-login-links/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/koost89/laravel-login-links.svg?style=flat-square)](https://packagist.org/packages/koost89/laravel-login-links)

-Login links for Laravel is a package for Laravel 6, 7 and 8 that allows users to easily log in with a (one-time) login link.
+Login links for Laravel is a package for Laravel 6, 7 and 8 that allows users to easily log in with a (one-time) login URL.

 ### Quick example
 Creating a link for a user works as follows: